ganesh-legend/MERN-docker-compose/README.md

 # A simple MERN stack application

 ## *Note:- You should access this application on browser of same machine where you deploy this. or else it will not work.
-Try to implement this if you have local machine not on AWs EC2.*
+Try to implement this if you have local machine not on AWS EC2.*

 ### Create a network for the docker containers